-A vital event in the College of Medicine’s annual calendar, the day aims to celebrate the social prescribing movement by highlighting stories of progress, the importance of community and, this year, to also reflect upon the role it can play in our lives as we re-build following the pandemic.
+A vital event in the College of Medicine’s annual calendar, Social Prescribing Day, which took place this year on March 18th, aims to celebrate the social prescribing movement by highlighting stories of progress, the importance of community and, this year, to also reflect upon the role it can play in our lives as we re-build following the pandemic.

 March 18th 2021 will focus on the themes of listening, supporting and connecting – and we ask you to join us in sharing the hashtags #socialprescribingday and #internationalsocialprescribingday far and wide on social media.